alchemicode/jServ/README.md

 <table border="0">
     <tr>
         <th align="center">
-            Build your backend fast, no strings attached.
+            Build your backend fast, no strings attached
         </th>
         <th align="center">
             Adapt the server's workflow to your project